sigpwned/jdbq/README.md

         .mapTo(Long.class)
         .one();

-Colloquially, the query computes how many units of SKU `abcd1234` were sold in Q1 2023.
+This query computes how many units of SKU `abcd1234` were sold in Q1 2023.

 In this example, we see that we have named parameters in the query (e.g., `:sku`) with values provided using the `bind` method later.
 Next, the result is mapped to `Long` values, and then exactly one value is retrieved, otherwise an exception is thrown.
 This works because there are built-in `ColumnMapper` classes for most builtin types, such as `Integer`, `Long`, `Double`, `String`, `LocalDate`, and so on.